albirrkarim/react-gpt-web-guide-docs/README.md

   <br/>

-Try yourself to make this package. you will be grateful I am selling it cheap.

-Well, i need money to funding the research, you know that making package is cost a lot of time and of course money.
+Well, i need money to funding the research.

 </details>